![]() |

 In Victorian at *QueenSpecific, curator and art collector Kenneth Montague highlights 3 pieces from his collection of objects.
 The hat, the mask and the book are all vintage items.
 The gentleman's top hat (England, c.1900) was worn as a social signifier and fashion statement; it hangs above a Bobo helmet mask (Burkina Faso, c.1900) that was employed in traditional ceremonies.
 The book African Masks (first edition; Paul Hamlyn Publishers, London) is a translated version of the original text by Italian writer Franco Monti.
 Although it is a 1969 publication, the editor's language suggests a decidedly Victorian viewpoint.

 Founder and director of Wedge Curatorial Projects, Kenneth Montague is based in Toronto, Canada.
 Recent curatorial projects include Becoming at the Museum of Contemporary Art, Detroit; head room at the Museum of Contemporary Canadian Art, Toronto; Always Moving Forward: Contemporary African Photography from the Wedge Collection at Gallery 44, Toronto – a CONTACT 2010 exhibition, opening May 1st and Position As Desired, an upcoming investigation of African Canadian identity at the Royal Ontario Museum, Toronto.
-For more information, please visit www.wedgegallery.com Website design by Stareatjello Design. |
+For more information, please visit www.wedgegallery.com |

 |||